gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## sort

-Sort the elements of an array in increasing order, creating a new array
+Sort the elements of a `ReadonlyArray` in increasing order, creating a new `ReadonlyArray`.

 **Signature**